capitolmuckrakr/Gucci/README.md

     2020 is invalid for Filing Year, permitted values are 2009, 2010, 2011, 2012, 2013, 2014

 ### Filing attributes
-*Attributes are dynamically assigned and may vary for different filings*
+*Attributes are dynamically assigned and may vary for different filings of the same type*

-Lobbying filings:
+Lobbying registration filings (LD-1):

 - `:filing_url`
 - `:filing_id`